nrwl/nx-examples/README.md

 ```
 yarn global add @nrwl/schematics
 ```
 This makes the create-nx-workspace binary available at the terminal.
-So from anywhere on your local machine you can run the following to create a new Nx workspace:
+So from anywhere on your local machine, you can run the following to create a new Nx workspace:

 ```
 create-nx-workspace myworkspace